PranavSingh31/InternetSpeed/README.md

 ## Technologies Used

 - HTML: The structure of the webpage.
+- CSS: For basic styling of the webpage.
 - JavaScript: For measuring download speeds and performing calculations.
 - Netlify: The project is hosted on Netlify for easy access.